Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 - Cascadean Elite: Wealthy merchants, adventurers, and entertainers.
 The rich enjoy lavish lifestyles with access to private auctions, feasts, and the best luxuries.
 - Stonefall Upper Hollows: Artisans, traders, and guild members benefit from proximity to Cascadea but lack its opulence.
 - Stonefall Lower Hollows: Laborers, petty criminals, and displaced refugees live in squalor, where survival outweighs morality.
 - Rural Plainsfolk: Farmers, hunters, and small-town traders.
-Though largely self-sufficient, they live ==in fear of monster attacks.==
+Largely self-sufficient.

 ### Political/Social Ideology and Culture
 * Iyresa's society values wealth, ingenuity, and adaptability over tradition or lineage.
 This capitalist ethos makes it a beacon for traders and adventurers but fosters stark inequalities.
 Its political neutrality allows it to serve as a diplomatic meeting point for rival nations, though behind closed doors, power is wielded by the wealthy and ruthless.